kiorpesc/AutoNAZA/README.md

 It might also come straight for you with its propellers going at full throttle.
 Or it might just slam itself into nearby obstacles.

-DO NOT USE THIS CODE... at least until it has been thoroughly tested.
+DO NOT USE THIS CODE... at least until it has been more thoroughly tested.

 First steps: